Charles Zug

 615 Locust Street, Locust Street Bldg.

-Charles U. Zug is Kinder Assistant Professor of Constitutional Democracy and Assistant Professor of Political Science in the Truman School of Government and Public Affairs.
+Charles U. Zug is Assistant Professor of Political Science in the Truman School of Government and Public Affairs and Assistant Professor of Constitutional Democracy in the Kinder Institute on Constitutional Democracy.
 He received his PhD in Government from the University of Texas at Austin.

 American Political Development